 3. Complete all requirements FAR 61.65 d) 1)

 You need to arrive with all requirements met, including the completion of the Instrument Knowledge Test and all required prerequisite flight time of FAR 61.65 d) 1).

 We then email some homework to you.
 You will receive our checklist, some flight plan assignments etc.

-There will be a couple of phone / online / zoom interactions before you start.
+There will be telephone / online / zoom interactions before you start.